Category Archives: Uncategorized

 However, that self-damage also caused, rather expectedly, a great emotional and psychological toll over years.
 Numbed emotion.
 Blankness.
 A form of my own pseudo-narcissism.
 Lack of empathy at times.
 Unconscious responses to conflict that would lead to increased pain and suffering (physically/psychologically/spiritually/mentally) for myself as a result of those negative responses so as to feel far greater than was ever necessary.
 Self-destructiveness.
 I’m sometimes very tired of being inside my own head and mind.
 I also believe that a large part of this whole article and my book itself in no small part contribute to the way I think and process in the personal-security world I find myself a part of and make my voice what it is, however miniscule and drowned-out.
 A possibly unique perspective.

 The goal, I think, was to take out my frustration, rage, anger on myself instead of projecting it outward and hurting others, including those that I love, which always has a rather large price to pay on oneself.
 I like to think now that maybe a fraction of all this knowledge has and can at least inform others, connect with others with like experiences that are too ashamed or frightened to speak-out, and maybe prevent a few from going too far one way or the other in that pain and dark arena.
 It’s a very fine-line where one can easily get lost or immersed in.
-I have a relatively routine, regular, normal, even mundane (kind thanks, pandemic) life now – and I’m not sure how it happened.
+I have a relatively routine, regular, normal, even mundane life now – and I’m not sure how it happened.
 But I’m grateful nonetheless.
-If “uneventful” will be my norm from here until through the rest of my days, I will have accomplished something pretty special from my vantage point – legitimately and without an ounce of sarcasm or cynism.
+If “uneventful” will be my norm from here on for the foreseeable future, I’ll be satisfied – legitimately and without an ounce of sarcasm or cynicism.
+That, however, considering my past patterns, is unfortunately unlikely but respites are always accepted and welcomed.

 TIME-PERCEPTION & TIME-DISTORTION